NSMBW-Community/NSMBW-Updated/readme_embedding.md

 ## The problem with asset bugfixes

-Every bugfix in NSMBW-Updated can be categorized as one of the following:
+Every bugfix in NSMBW-Updated either:

-* Bugfixes that patch code
+* Patches code, or
-* Bugfixes that patch assets
+* Patches assets.

 The code patches are produced as a Kamek 2 patch file.
 These are easy to apply with Riivolution, and don't contain any copyrighted Nintendo code.